BoykaFramework/boyka-framework/website/docs/contributing/machine-setup/build-project.md

 > git clone gh repo clone WasiqBhamla/boyka-framework
 ```

-The above URLs for SSH, HTTPS and Github CLI can be found on the github repo main page as well.
+The above URLs for `SSH`, `HTTPS` and `Github CLI` can be found on the github repo main page as well.

 ![Github repo main page](/img/docs/contributing/gh-repo-main-page.png)